PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 In order to make the interaction more efficient, you are welcome to [submit your questions in advance](https://docs.google.com/forms/d/e/1FAIpQLSfPfuYiRfTxqsVoEgDNwbDOHnLIXmmv6z4EgSsUWgFwjT7QkA/viewform?usp=sf_link).

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

+### 11.14.2020

+Culturally Congruent Integrative Health/Mental Health Healing Model for Chinese and other Asian American populations, Asians, and beyond.  (东西融合的精神與心理療癒)

+{% include feature_row id="feature_row18"%}

+[Prof. Eva Lu](http://socialwork.nyu.edu/faculty-and-research/our-faculty/yuwha-eva-lu.html)'s presentation will aim to help audience grasp information about current research, best practices, evidence based interventions and ways to support culturally humble holistic care; and will purposely explore the idea what it means to provide Asian culturally relevant care in the 21st Century.

+[Dr. Joseph Yang](http://www.aimhtcm.org/biography-of-joseph-yang.html)'s lecture will explain the characteristics and systems of TCM treatment of various mental diseases.
+It will also explain the four basic treatment methods of traditional Chinese medicine and how to cooperate with modern medicine to treat various psychological and mental illnesses.

+[Click here to register](https://us02web.zoom.us/meeting/register/tZckduyopjgpH9dsF-47BvSpc-LMaNbSdKPn).
+After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 11.07.2020